 To minimize this risk, we maintain our portfolio of cash, cash equivalents and short and long-term investments in a variety of securities, including money market funds, U.S. government and agency securities, and corporate debt securities.
-We do not believe that a 10% increase or decrease in interest rates would have a material impact on our operating results, cash flows or the fair value of our portfolio.
+We do not believe that a 10% increase or decrease in interest rates would have a material impact on our operating results or cash flows.